Eos-Dx/dev-manifesto/README.md

 ## I. Engineering Principles

 - **Write Code for Others:** Logical transparency takes priority over complex optimization.
 Code must be clear to any team member without the author's explanation.
-- **Project Autonomy:** Eliminate reliance on author-specific knowledge.
-All logic and architectural decisions must be externalized through code and documentation to ensure seamless project handover.
+- **Project Autonomy:** Use an intuitive folder structure to make the logic transparent.
+The project must be self-explanatory so any developer can take over without the author's input.
+Mandatory English comments must be used to explain complex logic.
 - **Atomicity and Naming:** Avoid cumbersome names.
 Decompose complex logic into small, atomic functions.
 In narrow contexts, short and precise names (`save`, `fetch`) are preferred.
 - **Code Elegance & Conciseness:** Strive for elegant and concise solutions.
 Elegant code provides maximum clarity with minimal complexity.
 If a solution feels cluttered or "heavy," it requires refactoring into something more refined.
 - **Informed Tech Stack:** Integration of new tools is subject to collective discussion and must be documented in `TECH_STACK.md`.